deftlabs/mongo-java-tailable-cursor/README.md

 An extension to the [MongoDB](http://www.mongodb.org/) Java driver that supports a blocking [tailable cursor](http://www.mongodb.org/display/DOCS/Tailable+Cursors).

-This library is currently in alpha.
+This library is currently under new development.
+It is not yet ready for use in any environment.

 Usage
 ------------